YuShirota/Get_Clean_Data_Project/README.md

 3. Column names are replaced with "features" in the original data (supposed to be Step 4, but done here).
 4. Variables or "features" containing "mean" or "std" are extracted (Step 2).
 5. Variable "activity" is replaced by descriptive names from "activity_labels.txt" file (Step 3).
-6. Mean for each variable is calculated using group_by and summarise_each functions in dplyr package (Step5).
+6. Mean for each variable per subject and per activity is calculated using group_by and summarise_each functions in dplyr package (Step5).
 7. The result is saved as a .txt file: getdataproject.txt.

 *Please open the resulting txt file with "header = TRUE" in read.table function.